Using MI to Support Behavior Change

-The University of Connecticut Rudd Center for Food Policy and Obesity has two MI educational handouts that may be useful when discussing behavior change with WIC participants.
-They are located on the Find Research and Resources page, then search for "motivational" to access:
+The University of Connecticut Rudd Center for Food Policy and Obesity has an MI educational handout that may be useful when discussing behavior change with WIC participants.
+It is located on the Find Research and Resources page, then search for "motivational" to access:

 - Motivational Interviewing: Example Scripts – patient-provider scenarios (involving pre-contemplation, contemplation, and preparation stages of change) and how to have appropriate conversations to address participants' experiences